NowSquare/Agent-AI/README.md

 This README explains **how to run Agent-AI** locally with **Laravel Herd** (recommended on macOS), with **Docker** (Windows/Linux/macOS), or via **Artisan**.
 It also shows how to integrate **Laravel Boost** so Cursor can use Laravel-aware tools during development.

-**Current Status**: Full email automation pipeline active with intelligent agent coordination.
+**Current Status**: Full email automation pipeline active with intelligent agent coordination and memory management.
 Inbound emails are processed asynchronously with LLM interpretation, specialized agent routing, and coordinated multi-agent responses.
-Features intelligent complexity detection, agent specialization (Italian Chef, Tech Support), and professional single-email responses with thread continuity.
+Features intelligent complexity detection, agent specialization (Italian Chef, Tech Support), professional single-email responses with thread continuity, and a robust memory system with TTL/decay for contextual learning.

 ---